mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 The Apache/mod_fastcgi setup is intended as an easy way for users with shared hosting environments to use python webapps.
-It adds some overhead over the Apache/mod_wsgi, so if you administrate your own server, you may want to use that instead.
+It adds some overhead over the :ref:`install_apache-wsgi`, so if you administrate your own server, you may want to use that instead.

 This tutorial assumes that you already have Apache and mod_fastcgi installed and working.
 If you're unsure, check with your hosting provider.